https://nanyte.com/photoresists/ma-n-1420 · last updated 2026-07-26

 | 6000 | 1.4 |

-re-extracted 2026-07-12, pixel-calibrated via PyMuPDF vector-path extraction (the chart is drawn as native PDF vector line segments, so the trace's true (x,y) coordinates were pulled directly from the page's vector drawing commands rather than estimated; axes calibrated from the tick-label text bounding boxes).
-Fig. 1 ('Spin curves of the ma-N 1400 series, 30 s spin time'), p.3 (numbered p.2 on the printed page) of micro resist technology's 'Processing guidelines — Negative Tone Photoresist Series ma-N 1400' datasheet (doc code ls.05.11.25.02).
-The curve is a continuous line with no point markers, so values are exact line-crossings read only at the labelled gridlines (every 1000 rpm from 1000 to 6000) — never interpolated between them or extrapolated past the line's plotted range.
-The 3000 rpm point (1.97 µm) is cross-confirmed by the numeric table on p.1 ('Physical properties of the resist solution': Film Thickness 2.0 ± 0.1 µm, footnoted 'spin coated at 3000 rpm for 30 s').
-Supersedes the earlier eyeball read (which also guessed intermediate 1500/2500 rpm points not distinguishable on the chart).
+read from Fig. 1 ('Spin curves of the ma-N 1400 series, 30 s spin time'), p.3 (numbered p.2 on the printed page) of micro resist technology's 'Processing guidelines — Negative Tone Photoresist Series ma-N 1400' datasheet (doc code ls.05.11.25.02).
+The chart is drawn as vector line segments rather than a raster image, so the trace can be read exactly at each gridline.
+The curve is a continuous line with no point markers, so values are line-crossings read only at the labelled gridlines (every 1000 rpm from 1000 to 6000) — never interpolated between them or extrapolated past the line's plotted range.
+The 3000 rpm point (1.97 µm) is confirmed by the numeric table on p.1 ('Physical properties of the resist solution': Film Thickness 2.0 ± 0.1 µm, footnoted 'spin coated at 3000 rpm for 30 s').

 - Adhesion